taliajmallo/rpgs/campaigns/End_Of_History/charsheet.md

 1 for two rounds, and even if that is removed early cannot unleash your psyche again during those two rounds.

-### Recall the Teachings
+### Restore the Mind
-[Divination] [Occult] [Psyche] [Psychic] [>]
-The heightened power of your psyche lets you recall every lesson you've ever learned.
-You search your mind for the right teaching, which at first seems cryptic but comes into clarity when it's most relevant.
-Until the start of your next turn, you count as having prepared to Aid all allies within 30 feet of you.
-If you use the Aid reaction to help one of them during that time, you roll an Occultism check for Aid as you recall a lesson to help them.
-Most lessons take the form of short axioms, parables, or sayings, meaning that conveying them to your ally usually grants your Aid reaction the auditory and linguistic traits.
+[Emotion] [Enchantment] [Healing] [Mental] [Psyche] [Psychic] [>] Your unleashed psyche gives you closer connections to the emotions of your allies, letting you project reassurance and calm that replenishes their mind and body.
+Choose one of the two benefits to grant one ally within 30 feet that you can see.
+That ally is then temporarily immune for 10 minutes.
+- The ally gains a +1 status bonus to saving throws against mental effects until your psyche ends.
+- The ally regains Hit Points equal to 2 + double your level.

 ### Spells
 #### Dancing Lights (Cantrip I*)